Project structure#

 Scripts, modules, subpackages, and packages#

-To understand the structure of a Python Library, it is important to know the difference between Python scripts, modules, sub-packages, and packages.
+To understand the structure of a Python Library, it is important to know the difference between Python scripts, modules, subpackages, and packages.

 Script